Gabor Herman

 Gabor Tamas Herman is a Hungarian-American professor of computer science.
-He is Emiritas Professor of Computer Science at The Graduate Center, City University of New York (CUNY) where he was Distinguished Professor until 2017.
+He is an Emeritus Professor of Computer Science at The Graduate Center, City University of New York (CUNY), where he was Distinguished Professor until 2017.
 He is known for his work on computerized tomography.
 He is a fellow of the Institute of Electrical and Electronics Engineers (IEEE).

 Early life and education

 Herman studied mathematics at the University of London, receiving his B.Sc. in 1963 and M.Sc. in 1964.
 In 1966, he received his M.S. in electrical engineering from the University of California, Berkeley, and in 1968 his Ph.D. in mathematics from the University of London.

 Career

 In 1969, Herman joined the department of computer science at State University of New York at Buffalo as an assistant professor.
 He became an associate professor in 1970 and a full professor in 1974.
 In 1976, he formed the Medical Image Processing Group.
 In 1980, he published the first edition of Reconstruction from Projections, his textbook on computerized tomography.

 Herman moved the Medical Image Processing Group to the University of Pennsylvania in 1981.
 He was a professor in the radiology department from 1981 to 2000.
 In 1991, he was elected fellow of the IEEE.
 The citation reads: "For contributions to medical imagine [sic], particularly in the theory and development of techniques for the reconstruction and display of computed tomographic images".
 In 1997, he was elected fellow of the American Institute for Medical and Biological Engineering.
 The citation reads: "For development implementation and evaluation of methods of reconstruction and 3D display of human organs based on transmitted or emitted radiation."

 In 2001, Herman joined the faculty of CUNY as Distinguished Professor in the department of computer science, holding that position until his retirement in 2017.
 The second edition of his computerized tomography textbook, now titled Fundamentals of Computerized Tomography, was published in 2009.